 Behavior Analyst Salary

 An average Behavior Analyst in the United States can expect to take home roughly $54K annually.
 Location is the biggest factor affecting pay for this group, followed by career duration.
 Although a strong majority have medical coverage and a majority have dental coverage, approximately one-fourth claim no health benefits at all.
 Most Behavior Analysts like their work and job satisfaction is high.
+Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Behavior Analyst